Ancient Architecture in India | Characteristics And Evolution

 Source:- indicatoday

-Emperor Ashoka’s reign marked a transformative era in ancient Indian architecture.
+Emperor Ashoka’s reign marked a transformative era in ancient architecture in India.
 His patronage led to the widespread construction of pillars and stupas.
 These were not only architectural feats but also mediums for disseminating his edicts.

 The builders constructed solid domed structures like the grand Sanchi Stupa over relics of the Buddha.
 These served as focal points for the Buddhist community.
 These were architectural representations of the universe embodying the ancient Indian architectural ethos of combining form with spirituality.